Home or away? International work experience

 Many organisations exist to help students find work experience opportunities overseas as well as assisting with accommodation, visas, etc. Be careful!
 Many charge you for this service and you may find it cheaper to do some of this yourself.
 Find out more about working with third parties.

-If you would like further information regarding considerations for work experience overseas, the Prospects website provides additional information.
+If you would like further information regarding considerations for work experience overseas, the Prospects website and AGCAS working abroad information provide additional information.
+If you are considering taking a year out, take a look at our "Thinking of a gap year?" information.
+Or take a look at our guide: